 - Ensure all practice employees understand both the philosophy and practice guiding value-based reimbursement models.

-- Ensure all nurses and doctors as well as other practice employees are evaluating all aspects of care and recording this data; use a central system to ensure that feedback provided by all members of the care team can be analyzed on a relational level (e.g., the data should be able assess how triage services impact physician care and overall quality of care)
+- Ensure all nurses and doctors, as well as other practice employees, are evaluating all aspects of care and recording this data; use a central system to ensure that feedback provided by all members of the care team can be analyzed on a relational level (e.g., the data should be able to assess how triage services impact physician care and overall quality of care)

 - Building on collected data, develop protocols for selecting the most effective and affordable treatment from the onset.

 - Provide training to help all members of the care team break old habits (e.g., go-to diagnoses or treatment recommendations) that may not support the pay-for-value models.